Brettj85/web101Practace/readme.md

 Brett Jackson
-You either win or you learnthere is no loss
+You either win or you learn there is no loss